Centerville

 Ohlone College Archives — The official website of the Ohlone College Archives

-Gardens at Palmdale Walking Tour — Please note that the garden is not open to the public yet, and tours are not yet available.
-Palmdale has a long history reaching back to the Ohlone Native Americans.
+Gardens at Palmdale Walking Tour — Palmdale has a long history reaching back to the Ohlone Native Americans.
 They were once part of the old Mission San Jose.
 The gardens were later owned by a series of owners: E.L.
 Beard, Juan Gallegos, Henry Lachman, the Metzger family, and the Starr and Best families.
 Most recently, Palmdale was home to the Sisters of the Holy Family for seventy years, from 1948-2017.
 The gardens continue to be a significant feature of the historic Mission San Jose District.
-In 2019, the Garden Conservancy will hold the conservation easement and the park will be opened to the public.
 Please check the website and Facebook page for updates.

 Irvington